Meet The Last Surviving Witness To The Tulsa Race Riot Of 1921

 The riot begins

-When Dick Rowlands, a young black man, was accused of assaulting a young white woman in an elevator in May 1921, things escalated quickly.
+When Dick Rowland, a young black man, was accused of assaulting a young white woman in an elevator in May 1921, things escalated quickly.
 He was arrested and word spread that white mobs were headed to the courthouse, intending to lynch him.

 The mobs were met by a group of armed black men, many of whom were World War I veterans.
 After a confrontation, shots were fired, and thus began a day-long assault on Greenwood.
 In less than 24 hours, the white mobs destroyed more than 1,000 homes and businesses.
 They set fire to schools, churches, libraries, and movie theaters, leveling entire city blocks.

-Note: Update: Since this piece was published several people have reached out to tell us the story of Hal Singer.
-At the time of the massacre, Hal Singer was just 18 months old.
-His mother worked as a cook in wealthy white homes in Tulsa.
-As the violence began, one of her employers helped Hal and his mother escape on a train to Kansas City.
-Hal "Cornbread" Singer went on to become a successful jazz saxophonist and bandleader.
-He is now 98 years old.
-A previous version of this story misspelled Dick Rowland's last name as Rowlands.